finos/glue/docs/Proposition_Order_Transaction/Transaction_Meta_Type.md

 ## Data Dictionary - Entity Table: Transaction_Meta_Type

+This is a lookup table for the transaction_meta_type_id column in the Transactions Table.

 Transaction metatype showing the direction of the transaction.

 | Primary Key ('id')|.|ENGINE = InnoDB|.|.|
 |---|---|---|---|---|